 When James Clerk Maxwell first wrote down the theory of electromagnetism — On Physical Lines of Force, 1861 — he did not start from abstract fields.
 He started from a mechanical model of a fluid filled with spinning vortices.
 He pictured a medium, packed it with rotating cells, and worked out how they would have to push on one another.
 Out of that fluid machine fell the displacement current, and out of the displacement current fell light itself, travelling at exactly the measured speed.

 The equations were born from a fluid of vortices.
-Only later were they abstracted into pure field relations, and the fluid was set aside.
-We kept the mathematics that the model produced and discarded the model that produced it — and then we forgot we had ever had one.
+Only later were they abstracted into pure field relations, and the fluid forgotten.
+We kept the mathematics that the model produced and discarded the model that produced it.

 4 The Terms "Field" and "Virtual Photons" Are Placeholders

-They give you the number.
-They do not give you the medium.
-And they say nothing at all about the one thing the field is visibly doing — flowing in closed, conserved filaments through what we are told is nothing.
+Both explanations give you the number, they do not give you the medium.
+And they say nothing at all about the one thing the field is visibly doing — flowing in closed, conserved filaments through what we are taught is nothing.

 5 Even Where There Is Nothing

 Next you should ask, why do magnets work in space?
 We are told from day one that space is empty, nothing there, just a void.
 But the "nothing" turns out to have properties.
 Empty space has a measured magnetic permeability, μ₀ — a number describing how the void responds to magnetism.
 It has an electric permittivity, ε₀.
 It has an impedance of about 377 ohms.
-The speed of light is built out of two of these properties: c = 1/√(μ₀ε₀).
+The speed of light is proportional to both: c = 1/√(μ₀ε₀).

 A magnet works just as well out in the vacuum of space, far from any air or matter.
 Thus either Helmholtz is wrong or whatever the lines are threading through is present even where we insist there is nothing.
 For the fields to work, the "nothing" carries energy and momentum across the gap, and it obeys the theorems of a fluid.

-I have no idea what the "nothing" is.
-I cannot tell you what is there — that is perhaps for another day.
-I am suggesting that you ponder the contradiction.
-The most ordinary force in your daily life is perhaps the key to unravelling the nature of the Universe.
+I have no idea what the "nothing" is - today.
+That is perhaps for a different day.
+I am suggesting that you consider the contradiction.
+The most ordinary force in your daily life may likely be the key to unraveling the nature of the Universe.
 We need to start observing — no matter where those observations lead.
 I am suggesting that the real question is not how do we compute the field — we do that beautifully.
-Instead the real question is the one we have trained ourselves not to ask:
+Instead the critical question is the one we have trained ourselves not to ask:

 What is flowing?